sciter-sdk/go-sciter/README.md

+# Attention !!

+This project is not maintained for a quite long time and is looking for a new project owner or some active contributors.

+# Introduction

 This package provides a Golang bindings of [Sciter][] using cgo.
 Using go sciter you must have the platform specified `sciter dynamic library` downloaded from [sciter-sdk][], the library itself is rather small